Search

 By 2020, we estimate that there are barely 10k Ahmadi’s in all of Sierra Leone.
 This is based on the amount of missionaries that they have working and the amount of Qadiani-mosques.
 By 1979, the Ahmadiyya Movement was claiming to have 10 mission houses, 75 mosques, 40 school’s and 4 hospitals in the country.

-The Amir and Missionary-in-charge is Maulana Saeed-ur-Rahman, in 2022, Mr. Musa Mewa was appointed by Mirza Masroor Ahmad to be the Amir Ahmadiyya Muslim Jam’at, Sierra Leone.
+The Amir and Missionary-in-charge was Maulana Saeed-ur-Rahman (from 2004 to 2022), in 2022, Mr. Musa Mewa was appointed by Mirza Masroor Ahmad to be the Amir Ahmadiyya Jam’at, Sierra Leone.
 It is unclear as to how many Ahmadi mullahs are working underneath him (we have counted about 10, of which, the majority are working at Jamia).
-However, his english is terrible.
+However, his English is terrible.
 It is also unclear when the first Ahmadiyya place of worship was built.
 It seems to be Baitul Sabuh, which is in the Kissy Dockyard area of Freetown.
 Official Ahmadiyya sources claim 500,000 Ahmadi’s in Sierra Leone which is a farce.

 In what seems to be July of 1946, in London, 14 Qadiani-Ahmadi Maulvi’s took a picture together (see Rashid Ahmad’s, “Perseverance”, page 44).
 The Al-Hakam alleges that 9 of them were sent from Qadian.